-Email to send to restaurants from your personal email address
+Email to send to restaurants from your personal email addressto send to restaurants from your personal email address

 Dear [NAME]

 Firstly, I would like to congratulate you on your success in increasing the number of plant-based options on your menu.
 These delicious dishes allow your customers to enjoy a meal, while knowing they are reducing their impact on the planet.